markyouhanna12/Kalman_Bot/README.md

 /imu_euler/yaw

 # The IMU readings are ready, the steps to be done are:
-## Step 1: Modify the URDF file to add Gaussian noise to the IMU sensor.
-## Step 2: Filter the noisy IMU data using the Kalman Filter in a ROS node.

-### step 1: Adding Gaussian Noise to the IMU in the URDF File
+## step 1: Adding Gaussian Noise to the IMU in the URDF File
 In the IMU sensor definition :
 ```
 <imu>